-The Samyang 85 mm is an extraordinary lens which utilizes a multi-layer coating process to produces consistent color rendition.
-The lens is perfectly compatible with Sony E-Mount and offers industry-standard iris rings and geared focus which are similar to other high-end lenses in the market.
+The Samyang 85 mm is an extraordinary lens that utilizes a multi-layer coating process to produces consistent color rendition.
+The lens is perfectly compatible with Sony E-Mount and offers industry-standard iris rings and geared focus, which are similar to other high-end lenses in the market.

 It has all the common features of Cine lenses but also has some additional perks.
 It has the focus and aperture scales marked on both sides of the lens as it aids focus pullers who need them both.
 This 85mm lens also produces a 28.3° angle-of-view if combined with a 35mm SLR or a full-frame sensor camera.

-Moreover, it produces sharply defined images which have minimum chromatic aberrations and distortion.
-It also provides a minimum focus distance of 3’6″ which is exceptional.
+Moreover, it produces sharply defined images that have minimum chromatic aberrations and distortion.
+It also provides a minimum focus distance of 3’6,” which is exceptional.

 Additionally, the removable lens hood that comes with it is also really beneficial as it gives flare protection if working without a matte box.
 There is much more this lens has to offer, so read along.